-- Flint and brick small scale dwellings mostly along one side of the street. - Converted late nineteenth century Wesleyan Chapel. - Open aspect agricultural field located to the west and north of The Street with attractive views of the tower of All Saints' Church - Small horse chestnut tree in the middle of the grass island of Jubilee Corner.
-Large willow tree a defining feature of the grass area at the bend of The Street with the remains of a small pond. - Attractive picturesque view of road curving around Stone Cottage from the east
+- Flint and brick small scale dwellings mostly along one side of the street. - Converted late nineteenth century Wesleyan Chapel. - Open aspect agricultural field located to the west and north of The Street with attractive views of the tower of All Saints Church - Small horse chestnut tree in the middle of the grass island of Jubilee Corner.
+Large willow tree a defining feature of the grass area at the bend of The Street with the remains of a small pond. - Attractive picturesque view of road curving around stone cottage from the east

-- Modern dormer windows and sky lights inappropriate on historic red clay pantile roofs. - Modern extensions such as doorway porches and garages have been added to houses along The Street. - Service fixtures, such as modern heating vents, detract where fitted on the front elevations of historic properties. - Clutter of wires and aerials. - uPVC windows detract from the character of individual buildings and the area as a whole. - Vehicles parked in front of historic houses.
+- Modern dormer windows and sky lights inappropriate on historic red clay pantile roofs. - Modern extensions such as doorway porches and garages have been added to houses along The Street. - Service fixtures, such as modern heating vents, detract where fitted on the front elevations of historic properties. - Clutter of wires and aerials. - uPVC windows detract from the character of individual buildings and the area as a whole. - If possible, cars should be preferably hidden from view, such as behind properties.